puppeteer/puppeteer/CONTRIBUTING.md

 Releasing to npm consists of the following phases:

 1. Source Code: mark a release.
     1. Bump `package.json` version following the SEMVER rules.
+        - **NOTE**: bump major version in case of breaking changes.
+Bump minor version in case of rolling chrome.
     2. Run `npm run doc` to update the docs accordingly.
     3. Update the “Releases per Chromium Version” list in [`docs/api.md`](https://github.com/puppeteer/puppeteer/blob/main/docs/api.md) to include the new version.
 Note: only do this when the Chrome revision is different from the previous release.
     4. Send a PR titled `'chore: mark version vXXX.YYY.ZZZ'` ([example](https://github.com/puppeteer/puppeteer/pull/5078)).